sonata-project/SonataPageBundle/Resources/doc/reference/installation.rst

 Configuration
 -------------

-To use the ``AdminBundle``, add the following to your application configuration file.
+To use the ``AdminBundle``, add the following lines to your application configuration file.

 .. code-block:: yaml